 A. Strategic Planning Models

-Define, describe, and use basic elements of strategic planning models, including how mission, vision, and values as guiding principles relate to the plan.
+Define, describe, and use essential elements of strategic planning models, including how mission, vision, and values as guiding principles relate to the plan.
 (Apply)

 B. Business Environment Analysis

-Analyze an organization’s strengths, weaknesses, opportunities, and threats, and develop and prioritize actions to take in response to that analysis.
+Analyze an organization’s strengths, weaknesses, opportunities, and threats, and develop and prioritize actions to respond to that analysis.
 Identify and analyze risk factors that can influence strategic plans.
 (Analyze)

 Define and describe various forces that drive strategic plans, including existing competition, the entry of new competitors, rivalry among competitors, the threat of substitutes, bargaining power of buyers and suppliers, current economic conditions, and how well the organization is positioned for growth and changing customer expectations.
 (Apply)

-Identify and differentiate various internal and external stakeholders, as well as their perspectives, needs, and objectives to ensure that the organization’s strategic objectives are aligned with those of the stakeholders.
+Identify and differentiate various internal and external stakeholders, as well as their perspectives, needs, and objectives, to ensure that the organization’s strategic goals are aligned with those of the stakeholders.
 (Analyze)

-Describe how changes in technology can have long- and short-term influences on strategic planning.
+Describe how technological changes can have long- and short-term influences on strategic planning.
 (Understand)